Get free weekly resources from us!

 Champion health.

-Ensure that your support groups for mothers and fathers stress the importance of boundaries and self-care.
+Ensure that your support groups for parents stress the importance of boundaries and self-care.
 Encourage your parents that the most important thing they can do as they spiritually parent is to take the time to cultivate a spiritual life of their own.
 And be the voice that cautions your leadership team when the church calendar threatens to capsize busy families.

 A perfectionistic parent always asks, “Do I look the part?”
 A parent focused on becoming a spiritual leader for his or her children asks a deeper question: “Am I becoming the part?”
 As Brown observes, perfectionism teaches people to value what others think about them more than what they think or feel about themselves.
 Rather than focusing on becoming a parent uniquely equipped by God to raise his or her child like none other can, the perfectionistic parent settles for conforming to “the mold.”
 We must encourage parents to discover and develop their unique spiritual gifts and strengths, so they can leverage them to develop their children spiritually.
 We can encourage parents to care more about growing to be more Christ-like than merely looking the part on Sundays.
 Here are ways to do this.